Liu-group/liu-group.github.io/_posts/2021-9-21-interactive-Numerov-PIB.md

 </pre>

 ## Take home messages
 * "Rome wasn't built in a day."
-Even for this simple example of Numerov solution to PIB, we identify problems and solute them one by one to get a good numberical solution.
+Even for this simple example of Numerov solution to PIB, we identify problems and solve them one by one to get a good numerical solution.
 * For grid-based numerical methods, the grid size matters!
 * There is a trade-off between the accuracy and computational costs for choosing grid size.